Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 2. Trying to Tackle Too Many Miles

 Carrying a bigger pack (especially if you are new to backpacking) likely means you’ll move a little slower and take more breaks.
 For your first few backpacking trips, don’t go for a mileage record.
-Instead, I like to recommend new backpackers to keep their daily mileage between 7-9 miles max per day.
-If you are new to hiking in general, take that down even more.
+Instead, I like to recommend new backpackers keep their daily mileage between 7-9 miles max per day.
+If you are new to hiking in general, shoot for even less.

 3. Planning Your Daily Mileage Without Considering Elevation Gain